OmegaAOL/cerulean/README.md

 # Usability

-I plan to develop Cerulean into a full client that has all the features of Bluesky, and even surpassing it in some cases (scripting to post, local TOTP login)
+I plan to develop Cerulean into a full client that has all the features of Bluesky, and even surpassing it in some cases (write your own scripts for different actions, local TOTP login, tabbed usage)

 # Thank you!